ABennettLab/protocol-website/content/docs/electrophoresis/reagents.md

 - dissolve **242 g** of **Tris** in 700 ml of deionized water
 - add  **57.1 ml** of **acetic acid**
 - add **100 ml** of **0.5M EDTA solution**
-- adjust the final volume to 1 l.
+- adjust the final volume to 1 L with deionized water
 - store at room temperature